cncf/memorials/dan-kohn.md

 Goodbye Dan.
 You will be missed.

+## T.E.Shaw

+I worked w/ Dan on the foundations of the Linux Foundation Public Health.
+Even though I'm myself 40 years in computing, I decided to be his tea boy and learn from his clear vision and meticulous way of work.
+The fire he ignited will burn for a long time.

 ## John Mertic

 Dan taught me by example on how to be a leader in an open source foundation, with his focus on putting the community first and always making sure the work output reflected how much he put that community first.
 He was one of the few that would reach out with words of encouragement as I was navigating the foundations I was leading, and always willing to jump in as a speaker or make connections to help the community thrive.